eddes/eddes.github.io/README.md

 The kriging procedure of the much appreciated package [`SMT`](smt.readthedocs.io/) will be used in the sequel.
 Since you may have installed/used the `pythermalcomfort` package with the example above, we will create a metamodel for the SET.

-Imagine that we want to avoid the computation of the SET comfort index and still be able to obtain its value depending on the air temperature and the radiant temperature.
+Imagine that for future use, we want to avoid the computation of the SET comfort index with `set_temp()` from `pythermalcomfort` (suppose it takes too long) and still be able to obtain its value depending on the **air temperature** and the **radiant temperature**.
 We will set up such a metamodel in the following code lines:

 ```python
 # boundaries of the air and radiant temperatures